CodeYourFuture/syllabus-archive/html-css/week-3/lesson.md

 ---

+## Learning Objectives

+Learning objectives for this lesson can be found [here](./learning-objectives.md)

+---

 ## HTML/CSS Frameworks

 A design framework is a collection of re-usable code snippets which you can use to build a website.
 It is sometimes called a "design system", "style guide", or "pattern library", and will usually consist of three things: